jianyujin1/janusgraph-fraud-demo/README.md

 bin\gremlin-server.bat conf\gremlin-server\gremlin-server.yaml
 ```

-If you see `Channel started at port 8182`, JanusGraph is running.
+If you see `Channel started at port your_number`, JanusGraph is running.

 ---